 The diocese is on Facebook, Twitter and Instagram.
 This can be a good way to feel connected to the day-to-day life of our diocese.
 We would love to hear what is going on in your parish as well.
 Do tag us or email stories to comms@bathwells.anglican.org

-- www.facebook.com/bathandwells
+- facebook.com/bathandwells

-- www.twitter.com/BathWells
+- x.com/BathWells

-- www.instagram.com/churchofengland somerset
+- instagram.com/churchofengland somerset